isomerpages/nparks-biodiversity/_obsolete-pages/Community Programmes and Activities.md

 <p>The Animal Concerns, Research and Education Society (ACRES) is a registered
 Singaporean Charity and Institution of Public Character that aims to create a world where all animals are treated as fellow sentient beings.
-One of our key focus areas is Wildlife Rescue and Rehabilitation, where we rescue thousands of animals each year.</p>
+One of their key focus areas is Wildlife Rescue and Rehabilitation, where they rescue thousands of animals each year.</p>
 <p>In this talk, learn more about how Singapore's only Wildlife Rescue charity
-functions and hear about our most exciting rescue stories.
+functions and hear about their most exciting rescue stories.
 Empower yourselves to play a part in helping animals by learning what to do when you see various animals who are injured or in distress.</p>
 <p></p>